OPwonShinobi/amos-in-wonder-batch/README.md

 ----------
 Click on start.bat or call it from a cmd/powershell console.
 Enter y or n for enabling image popups, then enter letters when prompted to proceed in the scenes.

-Optionally, you can verify if images will work properly on your machine by running imgCheck.bat.

 Project layout
 --------------
 The control modules (start, end, and middle.bat) can be easily reused for another project.